sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 This section pertains to KEM (Key Encapsulation Mechanisms) in general, including ML-KEM.

-To use a KEM, you need to use a high-quality source of entropy during both the key-pair generation and ciphertext generation steps.
+A KEM requires high-quality source of entropy during both the keypair generation and ciphertext generation steps.
 If an adversary can recover the random bits used in either of these processes, they can recover the shared secret.
-If an adversary can recover the random bits used during key generation, they can recover the secret key.
+If an adversary can recover the random bits used during key generation, they can also recover the secret key.

 Alice needs to keep her private key secret.
 It is recommended that she zeroize her private key when she will have no further need of it,